About Andrea Wojcik

-Drawing on the rich history of medical education ethnography and dancing through the intersections of anthropology and science and technology studies, I situate myself as a researcher within the social study of medicine, an arena which lends itself to the delicate and fruitful grafting together of multiple academic disciplines in the pursuit of an encompassing knowledge as relates to the entanglement of human bodies, medical practices and technologies, and the socio-cultural meshwork in which they exist.
+Drawing on the rich history of medical education ethnography and working at the intersections of anthropology and science and technology studies (STS), I situate myself as an anthropologist working within the social study of medicine—an arena which lends itself to the delicate and fruitful grafting together of multiple academic disciplines in the pursuit of an encompassing knowledge related to the entanglement of human bodies, medical practices and technologies, and the socio-cultural meshwork in which they exist.

-I am currently pursuing a PhD (promoted by Professor Dr Sally Wyatt) as part of the Making Clinical Sense project, located in the Department of Technology & Society Studies (TSS) at Maastricht University.
+I am currently pursuing a PhD (promoted by Professor Dr Sally Wyatt) as part of the Making Clinical Sense project, located in the Department of Society Studies (DSS) at Maastricht University.
 Here, I am a member of the Maastricht University Science, Technology & Society Studies (MUSTS) research group.
 I am also a member of the Netherlands Graduate Research School of Science, Technology, and Modern Culture (WTMC) and have recently completed their graduate training programme.

-Having grown up on the outskirts of Sydney, Australia, I received a Bachelor of International and Global Studies (Anthropology) from The University of Sydney.
-Following this, I relocated to Copenhagen, Denmark where I obtained my Master of Science in Anthropology from the University of Copenhagen.
-Here, my MSc. thesis (completed under the supervision of Professor Dr Susan Reynolds Whyte) explored the contemporary temporal and experiential configurations of impaired fecundity in the United States, in light of the development, uptake, and proliferation of assisted reproductive technologies.
+Having grown up on the outskirts of Sydney, Australia, I received a Bachelor of International and Global Studies (anthropology) from The University of Sydney.
+Following this, I relocated to Copenhagen, Denmark where I obtained my Master of Science (research) in Anthropology from the University of Copenhagen.
+Here, my MSc. fieldwork and thesis (completed under the supervision of Professor Dr Susan Reynolds Whyte) explored the contemporary temporal and experiential configurations of impaired fecundity in the United States, in light of the development, uptake, and proliferation of assisted reproductive technologies.